-USAID Programs in Botswana focus on the alleviation of HIV/AIDS in the country, strengthening indigenous organizations as well as the Government of Botswana by bringing technical expertise and financial support to strengthen the county’s response to the HIV/AIDS epidemic.
-Regional programs also address economic growth and environment, increasing regional trade, enhancing agricultural production, and ensuring sound management of trans-boundary natural resources.
-Programs support three Presidential Initiatives: the President’s Emergency Plan for AIDS Relief (PEPFAR), Feed the Future (FTF), and Global Climate Change (GCC).
+USAID programs focus on the alleviation of HIV/AIDS in the country.
+We also strengthen indigenous organizations and the Government of Botswana by bringing technical expertise and financial support to support the county’s response to the HIV/AIDS epidemic.
+Regional programs also address economic growth and environment, increase regional trade, enhance agricultural production, and ensure sound management of trans-boundary natural resources.
+Programs support three Presidential Initiatives: the President’s Emergency Plan for AIDS Relief, Feed the Future, and the Global Climate Change initiative.